Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Conclusion

 In many empirical applications of IV regressions with clustered data, the IVs may be weak for some clusters and the number of clusters may be small.
 In this paper, we provide valid inference methods in this context.
-For the Wald tests with and without CCE, we extend the WREC procedure to allow for the setting of few clusters and cluster-level heterogeneity in IV strength.
+For the Wald tests with and without CRVE, we extend the WRE cluster bootstrap procedure to allow for the setting of few clusters and cluster-level heterogeneity in IV strength.
 For the full-vector inference, we develop wild bootstrap AR tests that control size asymptotically irrespective of IV strength, and also show that the bootstrap validity of other weak-IV-robust tests requires at least one strong IV cluster.
 Furthermore, we establish the power properties of the Wald and AR tests.

-Our results have several important implications for applied works.
-First, for inference based on Wald statistics, we recommend the bootstrap Wald test studentized by CCE because of its superior power properties.
-Second, for the over-identified case, instead of using the bootstrap Wald tests with TSLS, we recommend to use those based on estimators with reduced finite sample bias such as Fuller's modified LIML estimator.
-Third, for the full-vector inference, if researchers are concerned that all clusters are weak and thus would like to implement a weak-identification-robust procedure, then we recommend the bootstrap AR test without CCE because of its power advantage over alternative asymptotic and bootstrap AR tests that are studentized by CCE.

-Finally, recent studies by \cite{hansen2022jackknife} and \cite{mackinnon2022leverage} suggest that asymptotic or bootstrap inference based on jackknife variance matrix estimators can be more reliable than that based on the conventional CCE for OLS models.
-Therefore, it may be interesting to consider extending the jackknife inference to the setting with a fixed number of clusters.
+Finally, recent studies by \cite{hansen2022jackknife} and \cite{mackinnon2022leverage} suggest that asymptotic or bootstrap inference based on jackknife variance estimators can be more reliable than that based on the conventional CRVE for OLS models.
+Therefore, it may be interesting to consider extending jackknife inference to the current setting.
 We leave this line of investigation for future research.